TL;DR

 Applying for life insurance is more straightforward than you might think.

-- Quote & Advice: The first step is to determine how much cover you need and for how long.
-Using an independent broker like us ensures you can compare the whole market to find the best price and policy features.
+- Quote & Advice: The first step is to determine how much cover you may need and for how long.
+Using a regulated broker like us can help support you can compare the whole market to find the competitive price and policy features.

 - Application Form: You'll complete a detailed application form covering your health, lifestyle, occupation, and family medical history.